WilliamTRev/DataAnalysis/Week5/LookerAndLookerStudioNotesUpdated.md

 There are other types of project files, such as documents and manifests.
 If you're interested, you can refer to the [Understanding other project files documentation](https://docs.looker.com/data-modeling/getting-started/other-project-files).

+## LookML Validator
+The [LookML Validator](https://docs.looker.com/data-modeling/getting-started/lookml-validation#validating_your_lookml) is used to perform a full model validation.
+Some errors, such as an invalid field reference due to a missing join, require a holistic look at the model and therefore are only surfaced when the LookML Validator is run.
+The LookML Validator checks all of the LookML code in a model, such as the syntax of object definitions (for example, dimensions and measures) and defined relationships (for example, joins).
+However, it does not check the SQL parameters of LookML objects (for example, SQL derived tables).

+## Running queries in the Explore
+After defining new LookML objects, you can run queries in the Explore.
+This helps troubleshoot your LookML code because it displays SQL errors provided by the underlying database (for example, inadequate permissions, incorrect SQL object references, or invalid aggregations).

+## SQL Runner
+[SQL Runner](https://docs.looker.com/data-modeling/learning-lookml/sql-runner-create-queries#debugging_using_sql_runner) provides a way to directly access your database and is also a useful tool for checking SQL errors in queries.
+This is where you can test the custom SQL that you want to include within SQL parameters of LookML objects.
+You can also see a list of database tables, run ad hoc queries, write queries for SQL derived tables, etc.

+## Content Validator
+The [Content Validator](https://docs.looker.com/data-modeling/getting-started/look-validation#using_the_content_validator_to_fix_errors) validates all references that your Looks and dashboards make to your LookML models, Explores, views, and fields, and displays an error for any references your content makes to an unknown LookML object.
+It also checks the Looks and dashboards that were created in the instance to ensure that their references to LookML objects are valid (for example, the name of a specific dimension or measure the Explore might have changed over time).

+[The Looker error catalog](https://docs.looker.com/reference/looker-error-catalog) provides a list of common error messages, their underlying causes, and where in Looker the message is displayed.

 #### More References
 [LookML quick reference](https://docs.looker.com/reference/lookml-quick-reference)
 [LookML terms and concepts](https://docs.looker.com/data-modeling/learning-lookml/lookml-terms-and-concepts)